Apex-BPM/loopback-next/docs/site/LoopBack-types.md

 ## Overview

-When defining a model in LoopBack 4, property types is the important part.
-No matter for defining properties with decorator `@property` or defining a model at runtime, you may want to specify the types in the definition.
-This is how we typically do:
+When defining a model in LoopBack 4, property types are the important part.
+No matter where it is for defining properties with decorator `@property` or defining a model at runtime, you may want to specify the types in the definition.
+The following is a typical property definition:

 **Defining a property with the decorator**